adamcrosby/aws-cis-scanner/readme.md

 This scanner assesses your AWS Account for compliance with the [CIS Benchmark](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) for AWS.
 The content is using the Benchmark Version 1.0.0 - 02-29-2016.

-Use the `-r` or `-region` flags to tell the scanner which region to use (default is `us-east-1`).
+Use the `-r` or `-region` flags to tell the scanner which region to use for non-commercial / generally available regions (such as GovCloud or China).
 All commercial regions (as of September 5, 2016) are supported.
 AWS US GovCloud (`us-gov-west-1`) region is supported as well.
 AWS China (Beijing - `cn-north-1`) is NOT yet supported (I have no way to test in CN region, and it's missing a few of the required services, such as MFA support).
 AWS C2S region is also unsupported (due to lack of support in SDK).

 An example output file is included at [report.html](report.html)